Iğdır: Government

 In the municipal elections of March 2019, Yaşar Akkuş from the Peoples' Democratic Party (HDP) was elected mayor.
 He was dismissed due to terror related investigations on 15 May 2020, and Enver Ünlü, the Governor of the province, was appointed as a trustee for the municipality on the same day.

 Geography

 The city of Iğdır sits on a plain at a lower altitude than most of Turkey's eastern provinces.
 This allows agricultural production including apples, tomatoes, cucumbers, peaches, pears, sugar beet, watermelons and melons.
 However, the most famous produce of Iğdır are cotton and apricots.

 Climate

 Iğdır has a continental semi-arid climate (Köppen: BSk, Trewartha: BS) with hot, dry summers and cold, snowy winters.
 Iğdır is the driest city in Turkey, averaging 261 mm of precipitation per year.

 Health

-Air pollution is a chronic problem here, mainly due to the burning of coal.
+Air pollution is a chronic problem in Iğdır, mainly due to the burning of coal.